craftercms/docs/source/new-ia/by-role/system-admin/installation.rst

 Upgrading
 ---------

-Here's how to upgrade your Crafter CMS installations in Kubernetes, Docker Compose, or a server
+Here's how to upgrade your CrafterCMS installations in Kubernetes, Docker Compose, or a server

 .. toctree::
    :maxdepth: 2